rodalbuyeh/gpim452-2025-fa/syllabus.md

 * Develop an appreciation for ethical concerns that big data present, especially for governments

 ### Skills Objectives
+By the end of the course, you should be able to:

-* Good computing and workflow practices
+- Practice **good computing and workflow management**, including version control and clean project organization
-* Recognizing potential problems or red flags in data
+- Recognize potential problems or “red flags” in data or analysis before they cause errors
-* Develop data science programming abilities in R
-* Train ML models, use them in predictive modeling tasks, and evaluate their performance
+- Ingest data from multiple sources, including:
+  - Reading from local files
+  - Pulling from APIs
+  - Web scraping
+- Clean and summarize data effectively
+- Merge and join datasets from multiple tables or sources
+- Summarize and visualize **high-dimensional data**
+- Apply **dimensionality reduction** techniques where appropriate
+- Troubleshoot code and workflow issues in R
+- Train, validate, and evaluate predictive models
-* Produce compelling reports using Quarto/RMarkdown
+- Produce compelling, reproducible reports using **Quarto** or **RMarkdown**
-* Develop skills for working in data-driven policy teams
+- Work effectively in **data-driven policy teams**, including:
+  - Remote and asynchronous collaboration
+  - Bringing a social science/policy perspective to heterogeneous teams
+  - Producing effective, decision-maker-friendly reports

 ### Assumed knowledge
 This class is an advanced data-intensive elective.
 We assume the following: